-At one end, there’s improvement ideas which help the business evolve.
-They make small, continuous improvements to your existing offer.
+At one end, there are improvement ideas which help the business evolve.
+They make small continuous improvements to your existing offer.

 But it also showed you can have ideas all along the spectrum.
 You can have a portfolio of improvement and breakthrough ideas.

 Improvement ideas keep your business growing steadily.
 They help maintain momentum.
 Breakthrough ideas put you ahead of competitors.
 But they’re more risky.

 A good creative culture finds the balance between improvement ideas and breakthrough ideas.
 Different businesses have different balance points.

 Every time they release a new Golf, people say it doesn’t look much different from the one before.

 But the press release tells you they’ve made over 1,000 small improvements from the previous version.
 Not a single breakthrough idea, but many improvement ideas.
 Cumulatively, these create a great new product.

 Compare that to how new ideas work in the mobile phone market.